davidji99/terraform-provider-rollbar/website/docs/index.html.markdown

 ## Authentication

+Certain resources in Rollbar require either the `account_access_token` or `project_access_token`.
+Based on observation, the `account_access_token` is used more frequently for this provider's resources.
+You must supply both tokens if your terraform configuration code manages resources that require both access tokens.
+Otherwise, one access token must be supplied to your provider block or sourced from other means.

 The Rollbar provider offers a flexible means of providing credentials for authentication.
 The following methods are supported, listed in order of precedence, and explained below:

 * Static credentials
 * Environment variables